Admissions

 University Studies

-Register to take academic courses without enrolment in an academic program.
-See University Studies Education
+Register to take academic courses without enrollment in an academic program.
+View University Studies courses.

 Applicants must meet at least one of the following criteria: